yuliangguo/Pytorch_Generalized_3D_Lane_Detection/README.md

     python main_test_GenLaneNet_ext.py

-* Set 'args.dataset_name' to a certain data split to train the model.
+* Set 'args.dataset_name' to a certain data split to test the model.
 * Set 'args.dataset_dir' to the folder saving the raw dataset.

 The batch testing code not only produces the prediction results, e.g.,